Advertisement

 Tips for Small Business Owners When Considering their Insurance Needs

 Insurance isn't just about the types of coverage.
-It is also important to keep these tips in mind:
+It is also important to keep these tips in mind:• Understand your needs: Each business has its own unique insurance risks and requirements.
+Since there are several commercial insurance options, you must understand the level of risk before you choose your coverage.

 • Offer employee healthcare: Employee health insurance is not a part of small business insurance commercial coverage.
 However, depending on the number of employees, you might be required to offer healthcare options.
 The Affordable Care Act (ACA) mandates that employers have sponsored healthcare coverage for businesses with 50 employees or more.